pasqualerossi/Born2BeRoot-Guide/README.md

 ## Born2BeRoot
 Step by Step Guide from the start to end of This Project.
-Mandatory only, this guide doesn't cover the bonus part.
+This guide only covers the mandatory part of the assessment, this guide doesn't cover the bonus part.

 ## This Guide Information
 This guide has 8 Parts: